 Yes.
 Websites, like any other service available to the public, must comply with ADA standards if the business falls into one of the above categories.
 They must also adhere to other ADA compliance standards.
 If you fail to meet ADA compliance standards, your business may face expensive fines and negative publicity.

 4. What’s the difference between A, AA, and AAA accessibility?

 In general, A-level accessibility is the bare minimum accessibility for your website.
 While it will make it possible for some individuals with disabilities to access your website, others may need some assistance to navigate your website successfully.
 AAA compliance, on the other hand, offers a high level of accessibility and will help many more users satisfactorily use your website.

 5. Can I show off ADA compliance on my website?

 Since the ADA does not have official compliance standards, you cannot display official ADA compliance certifications, which do not exist, on your website.
-In some cases, you may want to connect with a third-party company that will “certify” that your website is ADA compliant.
+Sometimes, you may want to connect with a third-party company that will “certify” that your website is ADA-compliant.
 You may also want to make a note of how your website is ADA-compliant and accessible to all users so that users will know that they can easily access your website.

 Keep in mind that there are no official standards for ADA compliance on a website, making it more difficult for you to establish what standards you need to meet and how they influence your users.
 Disabled users often already know that those official standards do not exist.
 As a result, they may not care as much about any official certification as they do about the accommodations you have made for them and their needs.